jimjeffers/DTTG-Jekyll/_posts/2012-08-20-internationalizing-your-app.md

 ## Localize for English

 Unless I'm working on an app specific to Germany or China, I won't be implementing those languages in my app.
-Yes I will have a file full or english translations and build the app with localization from day one.
+I will have a file full of English translations and build the app with support for localization from day one.
 But I won't add support for additional languages until I have a reason to add them.

 ## Add more Languages by Validating a Market